Table of contents:

 - The drive system (claws, belt)

-A simple machine maintenance kit, used properly, will keep your machine functional for 10 to 15 years , or even more.
+A simple machine maintenance kit used properly helps keep your machine functional for 10 to 15 years, or even longer.

 Optimize performance and avoid breakdowns